Event Calendar

 Office Hours Normal Hours - Monday to Friday - 9 a.m. to Noon

-Legion Clubhouse Bar Normal Hours - Monday to Friday - Noon to 10 p.m., Saturday - Noon to 6 p.m.
+Legion Clubhouse Bar Hours - Monday to Saturday - Noon to 10:00 p.m.

 We are sometimes open past 10 p.m. if a function is scheduled (see calendar of events).